 There are few things worse than wearing a super cute dress, skirt, or shorts during the summer months—only to feel your thighs chafing.
 Chafed skin is no joke.
 Not only can chafing be a total downer that doesn’t exactly contribute to a perfect beauty look, but it’s also seriously uncomfortable.
 If you’re still wondering “what is chafing,” skip the Google search and keep reading.
 Below, we’re detailing everything you need to know about this common skin concern, including how to prevent chafing with a few key tips.

-Before we dive into how to prevent chafing and take care of chafed skin, let’s cover what exactly chafing is.
+Before we dive into how to stop chafing and take care of chafed skin, let’s cover what exactly chafing is.
 Chafing happens when friction is caused on your skin, resulting in it becoming irritated.
-The American Academy of Dermatology (AAD) states that chafing, if not properly treated, can result in blisters—painful skin irritations that can occur anywhere on your body where skin rubs together or rubs against clothing.
+The American Academy of Dermatology states that chafing, if not properly treated, can result in blisters—painful skin irritations that can occur anywhere on your body where skin rubs together or rubs against clothing.
 Yikes!
-Luckily, there are precautions you can take to avoid ending up with chafed skin—so there’s no need to skip wearing your favorite outfits in order to sidestep thigh chafing.
+Luckily, there are steps you can take to keep chafed skin at bay—so there’s no need to skip wearing your favorite outfits to sidestep thigh chafing.

 If it’s too late for you and your chafed skin, there’s no need to fret.
 Just be sure to take care of chafed skin properly to avoid further irritation.
-Here are a few skin care tips for treating chafed skin.
+Here are three skin care tips to try.

-Next up: Learn about another popular skin care concern.
+Next up: In the mood to learn about another popular skin care concern?
 Click through to our article, What Causes Eczema?

 Sign up for the latest beauty news, product samples and coupons